 (3) A licensee must, within 7 days of receiving notice from the Minister that a licence held by the licensee is to be amended under clause 24 of Schedule 1 to the Act give that licence to the Minister for the endorsement of the amendment.

-[Regulation 30 amended in Gazette 23 Jun 2009 p.
+[Regulation 30 amended by Gazette 23 Jun 2009 p.
 2495-6.]

 31. Evidence